B2B e-Invoicing in France (Effective from July 2024)

 In France, suppliers must report payment information for sales or invoices where the tax point date is on payment under the e-reporting mandate.

-This is intended to help the French Tax Administration with pre-filling value added tax returns and determining the VAT collected.
+This is intended to help the French Tax Administration pre-fill value-added tax returns and determine the collected VAT.

 While we await further details on the required payment data that suppliers will need to report, we expect that it will include the following: